CatalogueOfLife/coldp/README.md

 type: [type status enum](http://api.checklistbank.org/vocab/typeStatus) The status of the type material, e.g. holotype

+In case multiple names have been linked to the specimen through concatenated values in nameID, a list of comma concatenated status values can be given in the same order as the name IDs.
+If a single value is given it will be used for all names.

 #### referenceID
 A referenceID pointing to the Reference table indicating the publication of the type designation.
 Most often this is equivalent to the original names referenceID, but for subsequent designations a later reference should be cited.